Civicverse/Civicverse/README.md

 This is our country.
 WE BUILT IT.

 Lets change the game from free to play, pay to win to free to live, pay to play.
-Power to the players.
+Power to the players in the game and in real life!

 This is CivicVerse.

 https://joincivicverse.typedream.app/